asmagin/sitecore-packer/README.md

 packer-info
 ========================================
 Executing task: packer-info
-w16s-virtualbox-core: Info
-w16s-virtualbox-sysprep: Info
-w16s-hyperv-core: Info
-w16s-hyperv-sysprep: Info
+w16s-scsolr-virtualbox-core: Info
 ...
 ```

-This means that this configuration supports building some base images (`virtualbox-core`, `hyperv-core`) mainly for reusing them in other configurations, and also boxes for distribution (`virtualbox-sysprep`, `hyperv-sysprep`).
+This means that this configuration supports building some base images (`virtualbox-core`) mainly for reusing them in other configurations, and also boxes for distribution (`virtualbox-sysprep`).
 Under the hood, the `sysprep` configurations will simply start from the output of the `core` ones, so build times can be reduced significantly.

 Now, invoke the `restore` command with the name of the template you want to build to create the resources required by Packer.
 For example, for VirtualBox, type the following command: